Frequently Asked Questions

 What is the relationship with CSU?

-ATI has an articulation agreement with CSU that allows qualifying coursework to transfer for college credit.
+ATI has an agreement with CSU that allows qualifying coursework to transfer for college credit.
 The agreement is designed for students who want to stack their vocational credential onto a bachelor's or applied-science degree without restarting.
 Contact admissions for the current credit equivalency table and transfer process.

 Does ATI accept GI Bill, WIOA, Worksource funding or TC Futures Funding?